 Semantic mining, annotation, and analysis: focusing on approaches and applications of semantic resources; and tools for investigation, reasoning, prediction, and discoveries in biomedicine.

-- Dietrich Rebholz-Schuhmann, University of Zurich
+- Dietrich Rebholz-Schuhmann, National University of Ireland

 - Goran Nenadic, University of Manchester